Rubio is in Israel in wake of Qatar attack as Israeli strikes intensify in northern Gaza

 The Israeli military didn't immediately comment.

-As part of its expanding operation in Gaza City, the military destroyed multiple high-rise buildings Sunday after warning residents to evacuate.
-Some were destroyed less than an hour after an evacuation order was posted online by military spokesman Avichay Adraee.

-Without providing evidence, Israel has accused Hamas of building militant infrastructure inside civilian areas.
+The Israeli military destroyed three high-rise buildings Sunday after warning residents to evacuate.
+One building, part of the Islamic University in Gaza City, was struck twice and flattened.
+Al-Shifa hospital reported casualties, but couldn't confirm how many, saying some bodies remain trapped inside.

+Before the strikes, residents scrambled to pull out belongings, tossing mattresses from balconies and wheeling away items, including suitcases.

-On Sunday, the military said Hamas had positioned observation points to gather intelligence about troop movement and that militants were poised to strike Israeli troops, though it offered no evidence to support those claims.
+The military said Hamas had positioned observation points on the buildings to gather intelligence about troop movements and that militants were poised to strike Israeli troops, though it offered no evidence to support those claims.

-Residents said the Kauther tower in the Rimal neighborhood was flattened.
-There were no immediate reports of casualties.

 “This is part of the genocidal measures the (Israeli) occupation is carrying out in Gaza City,” said Abed Ismail, a Gaza City resident.
 “They want to turn the whole city into rubble, and force the transfer and another Nakba.”